nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-16-simple_ctf.md

 Let's use `vim` to open a shell!

 Firstly, we execute vim with sudo:

 ```
 sudo vim
 ```

-Next, we press `esc` to activate command mode, before typing `:sh`` to open up a shell:
+Now, any command that we run within `vim` will be run as root Next, we press `esc` to activate command mode, before typing `:sh` to open up a shell:

 ![screenshot23](../assets/images/simple_ctf/screenshot23.png)